MuresanIA/Todo-App-Full-Stack-Angular/README.md

 Each of these steps is visible through my pushes to  main  branch .

-To access the application use the following:
+To login to the application use the following username and password:

 username: alex
 password: alex1